IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 As a result of this, both the organization and the solutions provider sign a service-level agreement (SLA), which commits the vendor to deliver services that meet the established performance requirements.

-Vendors are reprimanded if they fail to meet SLA requirements because it impacts the end-user experience of IT services and the overall business of the organization.
+Organizations reprimand vendors if they fail to meet SLA requirements, as it negatively impacts the end-user experience and the overall business.

-In this blog, we will discuss SLA compliance as an ITSM and service desk metric to understand in detail why SLA compliance needs to be measured and how it impacts the businesses.
+In this blog, we will explore SLA compliance as an ITSM and service desk metric to understand why measuring SLA compliance is essential and how it influences business outcomes.

 What is a Service-Level Agreement (SLA)?